zavolanlab/oligomap/README.md

     TCAAAACTGAGGGGCATTTTCT
 ```

-The report created when setting the flag `-r PATH`, consists on a three-field
+The report created when setting the flag `-r PATH` consists of a three-field
 table with the following content:

 - The read's name